GigaTables/gigatables/README.md

 # GigaTables JQuery plug-in
-GigaTables is a plug-in to help web-developers process data in applications and CMS, CRM systems
+GigaTables is a plug-in to help web-developers process data in applications and CMS, CRM, ERP or similar systems

 ## Installation
 ```HTML